How to Change Spectrum WiFi Name and Password

 Forgot Spectrum WiFi password:

 You can use an ethernet cable if you have forgotten your Spectrum WiFi password.
-This way, you can use the laptop’s web browser to get into your router settings to find the WiFi password.
-The alternate way is by using the My Spectrum on phone data.
-You can easily update your modem/router settings.
+This way, you can use the laptop’s web browser to get into your router settings to find the SSID details.
+The alternate way is to use My Spectrum mobile app on phone to update your modem/router settings.

-If you are unable to access the router’s IP address, ensure that you have entered the correct IP address for your router.
-Alternatively, you can find the IP address on the back of your modem/router, in the user manual, or by checking your device’s network settings.
+If you are unable to access the router admin settings, ensure that you have entered the correct IP address for your router.
+You can find the IP address on the back of your modem/router, in the user manual, or by checking your device’s network settings.
 If you still cannot access the router’s IP address, try restarting your modem/router and reconnecting your device to the network.

 In case you forget your Spectrum.net account username or password, visit the Spectrum.net login page and click on “Forgot Username or Password?”.
 Follow the instructions to retrieve your Spectrum username or reset your password using your email address, phone number, account number, and last name.